jackstapleton/rdb-autoscaling/whitepaper.md

 #### Scaling out

 As discussed in the [Auto Scaling in q](#auto-scaling-in-q) section, AWS CLI commands can take some time to run.
-This could create some unwanted buffering in the RDB if it were to run them while subscribed to the tickerplant.
+This could create some unwanted buffering in the RDB if they were to run while subscribed to the tickerplant.

 To avoid this another q process runs separately on the server to coordinate the scale out.
 It will continuously run `.mon.monitorMemory` to check the server's memory usage against a scale threshold, say 60%.